 Speak to your local doctors' health and advisory service about your needs – they will be able to refer you to appropriate psychological services.
 Visit the DRS4DRS website for local contacts in your state or territory within Australia, or call 0800 471 2654 in New Zealand..
 Alternatively, there are effective online psychotherapy programs available.

 In terms of practicalities, can you seek help in your personal life – perhaps from a financial planner, cleaner, housekeeper or child-care worker?

 In your professional life, can you say no to new referrals, be stringent in building in break times, review your personal life/work life boundaries, or speak to your practice staff about ways to ensure you get the breaks you need?

 There's no question that these things are easier said than done, but even small changes might give you the space you need.

 5. Maintain an effective support network

 Many psychiatrists say that having a peer support network of doctors facing similar challenges is very important to their wellbeing.
 Support networks outside the workplace are also important, whether family, social, sporting, or religious.

 Evaluate your support networks by thinking through the question of who you'd look to for help if you experienced a major crisis tomorrow.

 Who would you turn to for professional advice on medical matters?
 What about legal advice?
 To debrief with after the event?
 To cover your work?
 To provide help with home and family arrangements?

 If there are gaps in your support system, try to take a tactical approach to fill them before you need the help.
-Some suggestions for building your professional network are on the Support for psychiatrists page.
+Some suggestions for building your professional network are on the I need support page.